Huang Yong Ping

 Huáng Yǒng Pīng (黄永砯; February 18, 1954 – October 20, 2019) was a Chinese-French contemporary artist, considered one of the most influential Chinese avant-garde artists of his time.
 Born in Xiamen, Fujian Province, he became known for provocative and experimental works that often incorporated cross-cultural critique, and the questioning of political and traditional normalities.

 Huang was one of the earliest contemporary Chinese artists to consider art as strategy.
 As a self-taught student, some of his earliest artistic inspirations came from Joseph Beuys, John Cage, and Marcel Duchamp.
 He later graduated from art school in Hangzhou in 1982, and formed Xiamen Dada (廈門達達) in 1986.
 At the age of 35 in 1989, Huang traveled to Paris to partake in the exhibition Magiciens de la terre, later immigrated to France where he lived until his death.

 As many of his pieces are very large, they are not suitable for auction.

 Huang was represented by Gladstone Gallery in New York, Kamel Mennour in Paris, and Tang Contemporary in Beijing.
 He died of illness in Paris at the age of 65 on 20 October 2019.

 Early life and education

-Huáng Yǒng Pīng was born in Xiamen, Fujian Province, in 1954.
-Before receiving formal training, he was largely self-taught, developing an early interest in both Chinese traditional painting and Western avant-garde movements before enrolling at the Zhejiang Academy of Fine Arts (now China Academy of Art) in Hangzhou, where he studied painting and graduated in 1982.
-During his student years, he became increasingly influenced by Dadaism, Chan Buddhism, and French post-structuralist philosophy which would later define his artistic style.
+Huáng Yǒng Pīng was born in Xiamen in 1954.
+He was initially self-taught, then later graduated from art school in Hangzhou in 1982.